 Once you have added the path to your favicon to your website, save your changes and you’ll be ready to go.
-The next time a user visits your site, your new favicon will appear in the display bar of their browser.
-It will also show up next to the name of your site every time someone bookmarks a page from it.
+So, the next time a user visits your site, your new favicon will appear in the display bar of their browser.
+Furthermore, it will also show up next to the name of your site every time someone bookmarks a page from it.

-Creating a favicon for your site is a good way to consolidate your branding and maintain a consistent online image.
-The process of creating a favicon requires some creativity and patience, but the payoff is greater brand recognition – a worthwhile trade to make.
+Wrapping up, creating a favicon for your website is a good way to consolidate your branding and maintain a consistent online image.
+However, the process of creating a favicon requires some creativity and patience.
+Although, the payoff is greater brand recognition – a worthwhile trade to make.

 Ideally, you should create multiple sizes of your favicon.
 However, if you simply want to get started and get a favicon in place, the one size to create is 16px, which you can use in Internet Explorer and other browsers.
-You can always create the larger sizes later if it turns out you need them.
+After all, you can always create the larger sizes later if it turns out you need them.

 Understandably, your logo is the perfect starting point to create a favicon.
 Study it, break it down into its component elements, and soon you’ll have a favicon to represent you so your brand is front and center for your users.